TIMELINE-Greece's debt crisis

-BERLIN, Feb 7 Weaker output in manufacturing and construction drove the biggest monthly drop in German industrial production in nearly eight years, data showed on Tuesday.

-Sept 28 Greece's lenders are sending a team to Athens to inspect a government austerity plan they want implemented in exchange for aid.
+* Maple Leaf Green World Inc - Intends to raise up to C$5 million in capital by way of a non-brokered private placement to accredited investors

-Here is a timeline of economic events since Prime Minister George Papandreou first sealed a bailout deal in May 2010:
+Nov 10 Here is a timeline of events since outgoing Prime Minister George Papandreou first sealed a bailout deal for Greece in 2010.

 May 2, 2010 - Papandreou says has sealed a deal with the EU and IMF, opening the door for a bailout in return for extra budget cuts of 30 billion euros ($43 billion) over three years.